sudeep-23-11/Code-Store/Data/NiFi/Architecture.md

 # Processor
 * Scheduling
+    * Type
         * Run once = run only once at that moment
         * Timer driven = run at regular intervals
         * Cron driven = run at a particular time
     * Concurrent tasks = threads
-* Properties
+* Property
     * create new flowfiles
     * modify content, attributes of existing flowfiles
-* Relationships
+* Relationship
     * possible results of flowfile processing
     * can automatically terminate, retry